manuelcortez/gmp3/README.md

 ---

+If you are looking for the Jukebox version, you need to head to [http://github.com/chrisnorman7/jukebox.git](this page).

+---

 ## Installation
 It is worth noting that there are some problems using GMP on Linux, and I still haven't tracked down the exact causes.